Welcome to the Funding FAQ

 Answer: A Funding Decision occurs after your request has been voted on by the Funding Student Staff.
 When your organization receives an email that includes what the Funding Student Staff has decided to fund your request at (whether that be Fully Funded, Partially Funded, or Not Funded), that is a Funding Decision.
 Funding Approval occurs after your request receives 3 signatures: the USG President's, the USG Comptroller's, and the Trustee Student Organization Support's.
 It is only at this time that your funding is approved.

 What are the types of ways I can pay an Invoice?

-Answer: There are 3 ways you can pay an Invoice.
-You can transfer money from your group's bank account at Business Services (SABS) to USG, provide USG with cash (exact change), or write a check payable to the Undergraduate Student Government.
+Answer: You can transfer money from your group's bank account at Business Services (SABS) to USG, or pay through marketplace with a credit card.